protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 To start with an operating system the steps are almost the same.

 -   create the Dave&trade; project and add the FreeRTOS APP and all other required components
--   run the "New Set of eTrice models* wizzard and select the appropriate runtime library
+-   run the "New Set of eTrice models* wizard and select the appropriate runtime library
 -   model your application (or make a copy from the *ST*-Tutorial)
 -   adapt the thread deployment to your needs